Manage ProFile's password protection function

 - Open an existing file using the old generic password.

-- Select the Save As... option under the File drop-down menu in the top toolbar.
+- Select the Save As... option under the File dropdown menu.

 The file saves with the new generic password and is now readable by ProFile.

-Currently, the generic password and password confirmation characters are not visible when being entered.
+Currently, the generic password and password confirmation characters aren't visible when being entered.
 This feature will be included in a future ProFile release.

 No. A file already using a generic password will not be able to be read by ProFile if it is assigned a unique password.
 An error message will display if it tries to read a file assigned a unique password.

 Password protection settings apply in the ProFile options package.
-As long as a user correctly transfers the options package to a new computer, the password protection settings will be retained.
+As long as a customer correctly transfers the options package to a new computer, the password protection settings will be retained.

-Alternatively, a ProFile user can repeat the password protection setup process on the new computer.
+Alternatively, a ProFile customer can repeat the password protection setup process on the new computer.